Skip to main content

 3.3.1 Eye Protection Selection

-All protective eye and face devices must comply with ANSI Z87.1-2003, "American National Standard Practice for Occupational and Educational Eye and Face Protection" and be marked to identify the manufacturer.
-When choosing proper eye protection, be aware there are a number of different styles of eyewear that serve different functions.
+All protective eye and face devices must comply with ANSI Z87.1, "American National Standard for Occupational and Educational Personal Eye and Face Protection Devices," and be marked to identify the manufacturer.
+When selecting eye protection, be aware that different types of eyewear provide different levels of protection depending on the hazard.

 Prescription Safety Eyewear

-Note: Contact lenses by themselves are not considered as protective eyewear.
+Note: Contact lenses are not considered protective eyewear and do not provide protection against eye hazards.

 Safety Glasses

-Safety glasses provide eye protection from moderate impact and particles associated with grinding, sawing, scaling, broken glass, and minor chemical splashes, etc. Side protectors are required when there is a hazard from flying objects.
-Safety glasses are available in prescription form for those persons needing corrective lenses.
-Safety glasses do not provide adequate protection for processes that involve heavy chemical use such as stirring, pouring, or mixing.
-In these instances, splash goggles should be used.
+Safety glasses provide protection from moderate impact and flying particles associated with activities such as grinding, sawing, scaling, handling broken glass, and minor chemical splashes.
+Side protection is required where there is a hazard from flying objects.
+Safety glasses are available in prescription form for individuals requiring corrective lenses.

 Splash Goggles